23Ruchil/Blog/_posts/2020-07-23-Getting-Your-Time-Back.markdown

   hour just because the calendar invite was for one hour.
 * You may wish to choose Eisenhower matrix to prioritise your work.
 Refer to the image below:

-If you find my posts interesting, get in touch with me at ruchil.product@gmail.com

   ![image](https://images.ctfassets.net/24wp3v32jh7l/2B21mAMWdxG83BaNeG1PDT/c5737fcda21063c25012de50eb54d1a3/productivity-methods_eisenhower-matrix.png)

 If you find my posts interesting, get in touch with me at ruchil.product@gmail.com